 Greg J. Smith

 Welcome to HOLO 2.5, the online edition of HOLO magazine.
-While it’s still a work-in-progress that we’ll be tinkering on for months, this platform will be a hub for a range of editorial activties including artist profiles, interviews, and ongoing research projects.
-Here, we’ll share resources, collaborate, and build community—extending out of and expanding on what we do in our print edition.
+While it’s still a work-in-progress that we’ll be tinkering on for months, this platform will soon be a hub for a range of editorial activities.
+Here, we’ll share, collaborate, and build community—both extending out of and expanding on what we do in print.

 Hello world!
 Welcome to HOLO 2.5, the new digital arm of HOLO magazine.
 We don’t think it’s odd to be celebrating an in-between issue as HOLO is all about interstices: first between disciplines, now between mediums.
 How this site works—what it will do—emerges out of our work in print as well as our reading of the ever-shifting landscape of internet culture and web publishing.
 While we relish the thought of our magazine pages yellowing and aging like fine wine, we are thrilled to open ourselves up to bit rot and join the ephemeral, online fray.

 What makes us think we have something to offer the web?
 Well, for starters, between the straitjacket of standard issue behaviour on corporate social platforms and the homogeneity of most web-based media outlets, we see a lot of room for anything outside those prescriptive routines.
 We got our bearing in the digital art and creative coding milieu online more than a decade ago, and HOLO was launched as a companion publication to complement CreativeApplications.net and foster surrounding communities; we still cherish the vital international networks that our peers at We Make Money Not Art, Prosthetic Knowledge, and Beyond the Beyond, foregrounded, and the personalities and practices they surfaced.
 We miss the synergies that happened across those networks during that era.